abaldeweg/playbook/README.md

 # abaldeweg.playbook

-Installs some basic roles for machines that run php and js apps.
+Installs some basic roles for machines that PHP php and JavaScript apps.

 ## Requirements